Skip to content

 --val-interval Validation frequency (every N epochs).
 10 Smaller = more frequent metrics

 --ncache-tomos Number of tomograms cached per epoch (SmartCache window size).
-15 Higher may improve throughput if memory allows
+15 Higher values improve throughput but require more memory

 --best-metric Metric used to select the best checkpoint (supports fBetaN). avg_f1 Example: fBeta3 emphasizes recall